761st Tank Battalion (United States): Prior to combat

-Racial Tension
+Racial tension

 Black soldiers of that time and place were subject to many racist crimes perpetrated by White soldiers, including a bloody riot between members of a neighboring segregated tank battalion and White military policemen in Alexandria, Louisiana on 10 January 1942.
 Several members of the 761st vowed to retaliate.
-They commandeered six tanks and a half-track but were persuaded to stand down by Lieutenant Colonel Bates who promised to straighten the situation out.
+They commandeered six tanks and a half-track but were persuaded to stand down by their commander Lieutenant Colonel Paul Bates who promised to straighten the situation out.

 Jackie Robinson and segregation

 The most famous member of the 761st was First Lieutenant Jack Roosevelt "Jackie" Robinson.
 During the 761st's training, a White bus driver told Robinson to move to the back of the bus.
 Robinson refused and was arrested.
 Battalion commander Lieutenant Colonel Paul L. Bates refused to consider the court-martial charges put forward by the arresting military policemen.
 The post commander transferred Robinson to the 758th Tank Battalion, whose commander was willing to sign the insubordination court-martial order.
-Robinson was acquitted of all charges.
+Robinson was acquitted of all charges, but was kept stateside and placed on inactive duty in October 1944.
 After the war, he was instrumental in desegregating professional baseball.

 Deployment

 US tank battalion structure, November 1944.

 General Ben Lear, commander of the U.S. Second Army, rated the unit "superior" after a special review and deemed the unit "combat ready."
-After the two-year training session in Texas, 761st Tank Battalion received the order in 9 June 1944 for overseas movement three days after the D-Day landings in Normandy.
-The battalion aboard the British troop carrier Esperance Bay from New York and arrived in Britain on 8 September 1944 and was initially assigned to the Ninth Army.
+After the two-year training session in Texas, 761st Tank Battalion received the order on 9 June 1944 for overseas movement three days after the D-Day landings in Normandy.
+The battalion left aboard the British troop carrier Esperance Bay from New York and arrived in Britain on 8 September 1944 and was initially assigned to the Ninth Army.
 After a brief deployment to England, the 761st landed in France via Omaha Beach on 10 October 1944.
 The unit arrived (with six White officers, thirty black officers, and 676 black enlisted men) and was assigned to General George Patton's US Third Army at his request, attached to the 26th Infantry Division.

 The unit saw action in Northern France from October 1944, it fought in the Battle of the Bulge, later proceeding to the Rhineland, and spent the final months of the war on German soil.